Amazon S3

 Python

 In the example below, we show how to connect the Amazon S3 object storage using Python.
-We demonstrate how you can download files from the storage and vice versa.
-To do this, we need Python 3.6 or newer (See how to install Python).
-In a virtual environment, you should install:
+We demonstrate how to download files from the storage and vice versa.
+To do this, we need Python 3.7 or newer and install the following packages:

 - boto3 (required to set up the connection)